Tombow dual brush pen color chart

 I know that not everybody has the complete set, especially if you had purchased the 96 pen brush set before – and trust me those are enough pens!

 I have the 96 pen set but if you have the complete set I also added the Tombow color chart with new colors for you.

 So for this reason I made 2 printables: a Tombow 108 color tracker and a 96 color tracker which you can download at the end of this post (they are in the same file, choose which version you want).
-Both charts have a numbered and non-numbered version.
+Both charts have numbered and non-numbered versions.